jpottruff/savage-ipsum/README.md

 # Savage Ipsum
-Dummy text generator inspired by the cream of the crop - Macho Man Randy Savage.
+Dummy text generator inspired by the cream of the crop - Ohhhhh yeahhhh!.
 Made with node, express and handlebars.

 ## Frameworks / Libraries
 - [express](https://expressjs.com/)